xrisaD/CI-CDPipeline/README.md

 ### Run the demo
 1. Clone or fork the repo
 2. Create a Heroku app
-3. Follow the **Setup Jenkins** to install the necessary plugins and and integrate Jenkins with Github.
+3. Follow the **Setup Jenkins** to install the necessary plugins and integrate Jenkins with Github.

 ### Setup Jenkins